QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 [Go back](../index.md)

+This is a diagram representing all the states of the program and the conditions/triggers allowing the program to move from one state to another.

 We are also calling it

 * Automaton (``automate``)
 * Activity diagram (``diagramme d’activités``)
 * state diagram (``diagramme d’état-transitions``)

-It's representing all the states of the program and the conditions/triggers allowing the program to move from one state to another.

 <hr class="sr">